Millennial Investors Are About to Learn They Know Nothing About Stocks

 Age divides America.
 Boomers and millennials hold different views.
 They live different lifestyles.
 And they are investing in stocks right now with completely different attitudes.

-Millenial investors and young traders are in the news lately.
+Millennial investors and young traders are in the news lately.
 Many are on Twitter talking about stocks like Hertz Global Holdings Inc. (NYSE: HTZ) and Chesapeake Energy Corporation (NYSE: CHK).
 Both companies are in bankruptcy.
 Bond prices indicate the stocks are headed to zero.
-Yet they are popular among newer millenial investors who don’t seem to be doing much research on their stocks.
+Yet they are popular among newer millennial investors who don’t seem to be doing much research on their stocks.

 The chart below shows the put/call ratio.
 It measures how many puts are traded for each call.
 In the long run, the average reading of this indicator is 0.9.
 That means trading is usually relatively balanced but there is a small bias towards calls.